 Another example is when a secretary takes offence to Sam telling Ainsley that she's "enough to make a good dog break his leash."
 Ainsley goes out of her way to tell the secretary that she's not offended and that by complaining she's actually dragging attention away from "real" harassment.
 However, she seems to miss the point the secretary was trying to make: a sexual comment does not need to be directed at you for you to find it offensive, and in the vast majority of cases Sam's comment would be considered inappropriate in a workplace.

-Unfortunate Implications: While heartwarming, the resolution of Senator Stackhouse's filibuster only after the staff discovers that he has an autistic grandchild implies that it's okay to ignore the needs of thousands of American children, unless one of them has an "in" with a member of Congress, in which case it's fine to put an entire bill on hold to grant a personal favor for a family member.
+While heartwarming, the resolution of Senator Stackhouse's filibuster only after the staff discovers that he has an autistic grandchild implies that it's okay to ignore the needs of thousands of American children, unless one of them has an "in" with a member of Congress, in which case it's fine to put an entire bill on hold to grant a personal favor for a family member.
 This is, unfortunately, Truth in Television for Congress.

 Sam's offhand rejection of anti-tax cut rhetoric that looks like it was "written by a teenage girl."
 Because teenage boys are wonderful writers, apparently.
+(Really, most of the time Sam brings gender into the conversation, though to be fair not every time.)

 The US Poet Laureate declaring that the primary job of any artist is just to entertain, and any grand statements about the world they do along the way is just a bonus.
 Basically, it's Sorkin telling every author that has ever tried to make a statement with their work that they're doing it wrong.
 It doesn't help that it comes in the same episode where he uses the show as a bully pulpit to insult the people on Internet forums who he didn't think showed him the proper deference, making the statement come off as a cop-out that he's just an entertainer and so can't be criticized for any of this trope he may stumble into.